auditomatic/auditomatic-pages/content/english/pages/privacy-policy.md

 ## Overview

 Auditomatic is committed to protecting your privacy.
-This privacy policy explains what information we collect when you visit our website.
+This privacy policy covers:

+- **auditomatic.org** (this documentation website)
+- **lite.auditomatic.org** (the web application)
+- **Auditomatic Desktop App** (downloadable application)

+All three properties follow the same privacy practices and collect the same minimal, anonymous analytics data.

 ## Data Collection

 ### Web Analytics

-When you load the app, we send one counter to a third-party server to track usage.
+When you visit auditomatic.org, lite.auditomatic.org, or launch the desktop app, we send one anonymous counter to a third-party server to track usage.
 We use [GoatCounter](https://www.goatcounter.com/) for anonymous web analytics.
-GoatCounter collects only aggregate, non-personal data to help us understand how visitors use our site.
+GoatCounter collects only aggregate, non-personal data to help us understand how people use Auditomatic.

 **What GoatCounter collects:**
 - Operating system (e.g., Windows, macOS, Linux)